monero-ecosystem/outreach-docs/monero-outreach-docs/en/storyboard/giant_en.md

 # The Sleeping Giant of Cryptocurrency

-Jack M | 11/06/18 The year 2017 forever marred the legitimacy of cryptocurrency in the eyes of the world.
-What about Monero?
+**The year 2017 forever marred the legitimacy of cryptocurrency in the eyes of the world.
+What about Monero? - 6th of November, 2018 - Jack M 	**

 **“Rarely do we find men who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions.
 Nothing pains some people more than having to think.”**
 Martin Luther King, Jr.